-For successful completion of nursing courses, a minimum test composite score of 78% (total average of key graded assessments) and clinical, simulation, and laboratory performance grades of Pass ("P") are required. .
-The minimum overall course grade of C+ (78%) is also required for Anatomy and Physiology, College Mathematics, Fundamentals of Human Nutrition, General Biology, and Microbiology.
-The minimum grade of C- (70%) is required to pass the other general education courses (non-nursing) in the program curriculum.
+For successful completion of nursing courses, a minimum test composite score of 78% (total average of key graded assessments) and clinical, simulation, and laboratory performance grades of Pass ("P") are required for the science courses.
+The minimum overall course grade of C+ (78%) is also required for Mathematics (MAT 101).
+The minimum grade of "C-"(70%) is required to pass all other courses (non-nursing and non-required courses) in the program curriculum.

-\Practical Nursing Students
+Practical Nursing Students

 For successful completion of nursing courses, a minimum test composite score of 78% (total average of key graded assessments).
-The minimum overall course grade of C+ (78%) is also required for Anatomy and Physiology, Fundamentals of Human Nutrition, and Mathematics (MAT 101).
-The minimum grade of C- (70%) is required to pass the other general education courses (non-nursing) in the program curriculum.
+The minimum overall course grade of C+ (78%) is also required for Mathematics (MAT 101).
+The minimum grade of "C- "(70%) is required to pass all other courses (non-nursing and non-required courses) in the program curriculum.

-\Surgical Technology Students
+Medical Technology Students